Mutual Savings Bank Building: History

 The building survived the 1906 San Francisco earthquake and suffered only moderate damage.
 The repair was supervised by William Curlett.

-The Mutual Savings Bank building was sold to the First Federal Trust Company, a subsidiary of the First Federal National Bank in 1919.
+The Mutual Savings Bank building was sold to the First Federal Trust Company, a subsidiary of the First Federal National Bank, in 1919.
 The building was then sold to the Esberg family in October 1919.
 Later that year the property was purchased by real-estate mogul George Whittell Sr., founder of the Whittell Reality Company.
 The building was owned and managed for the next fifty years by the Whittell Reality Co.

-In 1961, Citizens' Savings & Loan Association purchased the Mutual Savings Bank Building and the neighboring Flannery Building.
+In 1961, the Citizens' Savings & Loan Association purchased the Mutual Savings Bank Building and the neighboring Flannery Building.

 Preservation

 In 1964, Charles W. Moore was hired as the lead architect to build a 12-story reinforced-concrete annex in the Modern or early Postmodern style.
 Moore convinced the bankers to retain the old Mutual Savings Bank Building and construct an addition on the site of the old five-story H. P. Flannery Building.
 This decision was unusual during the height of High Corporate Modernism when older skyscrapers in San Francisco were being torn down and replaced.

 In 2013, a ten-story addition was designed by Charles F. Bloszies to retain the 1902 building's historic integrity.
 The design complied with the Secretary of the Interior's Standards for Rehabilitation.
 The addition is left of the Mutual Savings Bank building.
 The structure of the new building is classical, with metal fins that project out as sunscreens above the windows on the south-facing elevation.
-The roof terrace of the new addition has a privately owned public space (POPOS), with an rooftop garden and views of the city.
+The roof terrace of the new addition has a privately owned public space (POPOS), with a rooftop garden and views of the city.

 The Mutual Savings Bank Building was added to the National Register of Historic Places in 2014.